All Episodes

 Zero percent interest rates is trickle-down economics.

-And so Obama has presided over a doubling of value in the stock market.
+And so Obama has presided over a doubling of value in the stock market because with zero interest rates, it's the only place to put your money.

-Plus the Fed's been printing money to buy stocks with.
+Plus, the Fed's been printing money to buy stocks with.

 This is why there's been a boon to the 10% of Americans who own 80% of all directly owned stocks.

-Now that 1% thing that I problem with that.
+Now, that 1% thing, problem with that.

-Food stamp recipients double job recipients, and every other state other than where fracking is taking place, the story is pretty much the same.
+But the point is, Obama goes to Illinois and touts his roaring economy, and it ain't roaring, and there aren't any new jobs, food stamp recipients, double job recipients, and every other state other than where fracking is taking place, the story is pretty much the same.

 Obama also had a big appearance before immigration activists yesterday, in which he promised no force on earth can stop us.

-We have the audio sound bites of that.
+We have the audio soundbites of that.

 We have more of your phone calls coming up.